Cloud Vulnerability DB

 A community-led vulnerabilities database

-Cattown is a JavaScript markdown parser that contained security vulnerabilities in versions prior to 1.0.2.
-The vulnerability was discovered and disclosed on September 8, 2025, affecting all versions of Cattown below 1.0.2.
-The issue was identified through CodeQL static analysis and has been assigned CVE-2025-58451 (GitHub Advisory).
+Cattown, a JavaScript markdown parser, was found to contain security vulnerabilities in versions prior to 1.0.2.
+The vulnerability was discovered and disclosed on September 7, 2025, and was assigned CVE-2025-58451.
+The issue affects the regular expression handling in the markdown parsing functionality, specifically impacting all versions of Cattown below 1.0.2 (GitHub Advisory).

-The vulnerability stems from two main issues: inefficient regular expression complexity (CWE-1333) and uncontrolled resource consumption (CWE-400).
-The package used regular expressions with inefficient, potentially exponential worst-case complexity that could cause excessive CPU usage due to excessive backtracking on crafted inputs.
-The CVSS v4.0 Base Score is 8.7 (High) with the vector string: CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:N/VI:N/VA:H/SC:N/SI:N/SA:N (AttackerKB, NVD).
+The vulnerability stems from two main technical issues: inefficient regular expression complexity (CWE-1333) and uncontrolled resource consumption (CWE-400).
+The package used regular expressions with potentially exponential worst-case complexity, which could cause excessive CPU usage due to excessive backtracking on crafted inputs.
+The CVSS v4.0 base score for this vulnerability is 8.7 (High), with the vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:N/VI:N/VA:H/SC:N/SI:N/SA:N (NVD).

 The vulnerability has been patched in version 1.0.2 of Cattown.
-The fix includes improvements to regular expression patterns and implementation of input length limits to prevent resource exhaustion.
-Users are strongly encouraged to upgrade to version 1.0.2 or later.
-Additionally, it is recommended to review and restrict input sources if untrusted inputs are processed (GitHub Commit).
+Users are strongly encouraged to upgrade to this version to mitigate the risks.
+Additionally, it is recommended to review and restrict input sources if untrusted inputs are processed.
+The patch includes improvements to the inline tokenizer to prevent excessive backtracking and implement input length limits (GitHub Commit).

 Source: This report was generated using AI